 2 Thessalonians 2:15-17

 God has produced a great miracle in our lives, and is that when everything was dark and apparently lost, He gave us His Son to free us from hell and sin.
 He gave us a living hope, for which, as the Apostle Paul himself says, “Nothing will separate us from the love of Christ”.
 Nothing can separate us from His hands.
-This miracle is not only the forgiveness of our sins, but the restoration of our relationship with God, the renewal of our hearts, and the promise that we will one day be with Him forever.
+This miracle is not just the forgiveness of our sins; it is the total restoration of our relationship with the Creator, the daily renewal of our hearts, and the unbreakable promise that one day we will be with Him for eternity.
+The consolation we receive is not a temporary relief; it is the very presence of God dwelling in us through His Spirit.

-The hope that God gives is not fragile nor based on circumstances.
-It is not like earthly hopes that fade with time or collapse when trials arise.
-The hope that comes from Christ is eternal because it is founded on His finished work and on His unchanging character.
+The hope that God gives is not fragile nor based on the changing circumstances of the world.
+It is not like earthly hopes that fade with time or collapse when severe trials arise.
+The hope that comes from Christ is eternal because it is founded on His finished work and His unchanging character.
 When we look at the cross, we see the depth of God’s love, and when we look at the empty tomb, we see the power of His victory.
-These truths give us strength to continue, even when life becomes difficult.
+These truths are the firm rock of our existence, giving us the strength to continue forward, even when life becomes difficult and the path ahead is obscured by personal, social, or global crises that seem to threaten our stability.

 We live with hope, and that hope makes us stand firm until the last day of our lives, since God makes us feel safe in Him.
 Do you feel safe in God?
 Is the hope that God has given you enough for you?
-It should be enough, since it is the only hope that goes beyond death.
-Everything in this world passes away, but the promises of God remain forever.
-His consolation is everlasting; His grace sustains us daily.
+It should be enough, since it is the only hope that transcends the barrier of death.
+Everything in this material world will eventually pass away, but the promises of God remain forever.
+His consolation is eternal and His grace sustains us day after day, functioning as a supernatural buffer against the anxieties, fear, and hopelessness of living in a fallen world that cries out for redemption.

 4 comments on “Hope for grace”